tableau/tabcmd/docs/index.md

 Tableau provides the tabcmd command-line utility which you can use to automate site administration tasks on your Tableau Online site.
 For example, creating or deleting users, projects, and groups.

 <div class="alert alert-info">
 <strong>Important</strong>: To ensure availability and avoid disruption with Tableau Online, make sure to upgrade your tabcmd client to a version greater than version 2020.2 before January 2022.
 The tabcmd versions are API backward compatible and should not require code changes.
-For more information, see [Install tabcmd](#install_tabcmd).
+For more information, see <a href="#install_tabcmd">Install tabcmd</a>.
 </div>

+* TOC
+{:toc}

 # Install tabcmd {#install_tabcmd}